Manav Kaul

 Manav Kaul (born 19 December 1976) is an Indian theatre director, playwright, author, actor and filmmaker.
 He was nominated for the Filmfare Award for Best Supporting Actor for his role in the films Tumhari Sulu (2017) and Saina (2021).

 Early life

 Kaul was born on 19 December 1976 in Baramulla, Jammu and Kashmir, India, into a Kashmiri Pandit family.
-His family later moved to Hoshangabad, Madhya Pradesh, where he was raised.
+He studied till 4th standard in Baramulla, before his family moved to Bhopal, Madhya Pradesh.

 He was a competitive swimmer in his late teenage years and participated in state and national levels championships.
 He has won 14 national medals in swimming.

 Career

+Theatre

 Kaul started a theatre group named Aranya in 2004.

-His influences include Charles Bukowski, Vinod Kumar Shukla, Franz Kafka and Nirmal Verma, to whom he paid homage in his 2010 play Red Sparrow.
+His influences include Charles Bukowski, Vinod Kumar Shukla and Nirmal Verma, to whom he paid homage in his 2010 play Red Sparrow.